The Kalam Cosmological Argument

 The Second Scientific Confirmation

 Nevertheless, even if some theory of a multiverse turns out to be proven true, it would not only be compatible with theism, but theism may provide the best explanation for the multiverse.
-A multiverse may be more compatible with theism than naturalism because an infinite set of universes is better explained by an unbounded cause than a random cause.
-If a multiverse exists at all, then the simplest, coherent explanation is that a transcendent intelligence designed it to support life.
+The multiverse may be more compatible with theism than naturalism because an unbounded cause better explains an infinite set of universes than a random cause.
+If a multiverse exists, there is no need to postulate speculative theories (e.g., string theory, inflationary theory, etc.) when a simpler, more coherent explanation is that transcendent intelligence designed the universe to support life.

 Conclusion

 If the premises of the Kalam Cosmological Argument are true, the conclusion—the universe had a cause for its existence—follows necessarily.
 While the limited scope of the present essay will not allow the author to make further inferences, the reader should nevertheless reflect on the magnitude of the conclusion: the universe was caused to exist.
 That something caused the vastness of the “universe” should reveal something important about the nature of that cause.
-The universe couldn’t have caused itself, nor could it have always existed, nor did it suddenly materialize out of nothing, it must have been caused by something other.
+The universe could not have caused itself, nor could it have always existed, nor did it suddenly materialize out of nothing; it must have been caused by something transcendent to the universe.

 The KCA proper doesn’t address the question of who or what caused the universe.
 Nevertheless, its conclusion is consistent with the claim that a divine being or enormously powerful creative Mind designed and brought about the universe.
 In other words, there is nothing in the philosophical or scientific evidence that precludes the existence of God, and there is good reason to believe that something outside the universe caused the universe.